-The Job Club has been created especially for people who want to prepare for a job search and employment by learning and practicing job search skills, and enhance executive function processing, social practices, and communication.
-Meets Saturdays in SF (see website for schedule and location details).
-While the Job Club meets in SF, they have had people carpool in and/or take BART from outer lying areas to attend.
+The Job Club is an AASCEND employment initiative created for people who want to prepare for a job search and employment by learning and practicing job search skills, and enhance executive function processing, social practices, and communication.
+The Club meets on the first Saturday of the month in SF (see website for schedule and location details).
+While the Job Club meets in SF, they have had people carpool in or take BART from outlying areas to attend.

 EvoLibri Consulting provides a wide variety of services, including support groups, geared primarily to those young adults who are neurodiverse -- with Asperger's Syndrome, ADHD, Learning Differences, and Mood Disorders -- whose challenges are often not severe enough to warrant state or federally-funded services, but which nevertheless cause the client great difficulty in life.

 Comprehensive programs for teens and young adults with Asperger's/HFA, including residential camp and living support.
 Located in Orinda.

 UCSF STAR Center for ASD and & NDDs

 STAR offers resources and support for individuals and families of individuals with autism spectrum disorder and other neurodevelopmental disorders (NDDs).
 PEERS (Program for the Education and Enrichment of Relationship Skills) is a 14-week program for teens, or a 16-week program for young adults, which utilizes evidence-based social skills intervention for teens and young adults who are interested in learning ways to build and maintain positive friendships.
 For more information on any of the STAR Center's many programs or services, call (415) 502-3500 or email STAR@UCSF.edu

 An independent living community for adults with Asperger's syndrome.
 Shire House hosts weekly Friday-night socials where young adults (17+) can socialized and meet friends.

 Mochaa (Mothers of Children with Autism and Aspergers)